PrestaShopCorp/ps_tech_vendor_boilerplate/README.md

 - **Verify the dependencies**

-You can now access all the technical proprieties of the dependencies and return their state to your template:
+You can now access all the technical properties of the dependencies and return their state to your template:

 ```php
 /**